Diffusive interactions between photons and electrons, an application to cosmology: Emergent Effects

-Taking the flux density near the solar surface\cite{Cranmer.Winebarger157.2019} equal to $F(R_\odot) = 60$\,MW/m$^2$ and approximating the central wavelength as $\lambda = 550\mbox{\,nm}$, the cross section is $\sigma_z \approx 5.0\,\times\,10^{-21}$~m$^2$ and Eq.~(\ref{alm:eq-z0}) gives $z_0 = 8.7 \times 10^{-6}$.
-Electrons \emph{could potentially be heated} at a rate $L_h^* = \sigma_z z_0 F(R_\odot) n_e(R_\odot) \approx 6 \times 10^{-4} \mbox{ W/m$^3$}$ if counter propagating radiation existed to allow stimulated transfers to occur.
 However, radiation coming from the solar surface only covers half of the $4\pi\mbox{\,sr}$ solid angle and has \emph{no matching counterpart coming from space}.
-The only counter propagating light that can be \emph{seen} by an electron is produced by aberration of light in the frame of reference of an electron rapidly approaching the sun with its thermal velocity.
-The electrons' velocity distribution along the radial direction
+The only counter-propagating light that can interact with an electron near the surface of the sun is produced by aberration of light in the frame of reference of an electron rapidly approaching the sun with a thermal velocity $v_r$, as shown in Fig.~(\ref{alm:fig-aberration}).